civiform/docs/docs/contributor-guide/developer-guide/deploy-system/dev-azure.md

 Go to [Login Radius Dashboard](https://dashboard.loginradius.com/) and click the existing civiform-staging app.
-Click into the Integration tab, and add a new civiform integration.
+Click into the Integration tab, and add a new CiviForm integration.
 Choose the outbound SSO Saml.

 From there add an app with "Sp initiated login" and pick a name (this gets put into the config as `LOGIN_RADIUS_SAML_APP_NAME`).